rkristelijn/dhtmlx-json-node/README.md

 This is a short tutorial to set up dhtmlx (dhx) using only JSON and node/mongodb as a back-end and the REST API.
 Recently I followed the ['Your First App'](https://docs.dhtmlx.com/tutorials__first_app__index.html) tutorial and felt unsatisfied with what I've learned.
 So I decided to push a little harder and use a demo app ['CRM System'](https://dhtmlx.com/docs/products/demoApps/dhtmlxCRMSystem/index.html) as the base and create my own tutorial.

+## Prerequisites:

+1. latest node and npm
+2. mongodb server up and running
+3. up-to-date javascript, git, bash and mongodb skills

 In this tutorial I consider: less is more, if we can use defaults, we should do it (default: index.html, index.js etc).
 Only use stuff if and when we need it.
 I try to follow the latest standards, like lambda's, HTML5, WCAG, OWASP, etc. Also I try to teach only once: the right way.
+I think it is better to learn things the right way and later discover; 'hey... there is also a old or wrong way'.

 This tutorial follows my development step by step using git branches.
 Every chapter contains a link to the feature branch.